Sales team

 About this template

-Turn VAIZ into a simple, fast sales CRM for small teams.
+Turn Vaiz into a simple, fast sales CRM for small teams.
 This template gives you a clear pipeline from first touch to closed-won/closed-lost so everyone can see what's moving (and what's stuck) at a glance.

 Use lead types (Cold/Warm/Hot + MQL/SQL/PQL and more) to separate signal from noise and keep marketing and sales aligned on what "qualified" means.